eslint/eslint/docs/command-line-interface/README.md

 ### `--env`

 This option enables specific environments.
 Details about the global variables defined by each environment are available on the [configuration](../configuring) documentation.
 This flag only enables environments; it does not disable environments set in other configuration files.
-To specify multiple environments, separate them using commas.

 Example

-    eslint --env browser,node file.js
+    eslint --env browser --env node file.js

 ### `-v`, `--version`